2014 Russian annexation of Crimea: Early unrest

-The Verkhovna Rada of Crimea members called for an extraordinary meeting on 21 February.
+The local parliament of Crimea was the Verkhovna Rada of Crimea or Supreme Council of Crimea.
+Some MPs called for an extraordinary meeting on 21 February.
 In response to Russian separatist sentiment, the Security Service of Ukraine (SBU) said that it would "use severe measures to prevent any action taken against diminishing the territorial integrity and sovereignty of Ukraine".
 (Note: It also noted that "certain politicians, local government officials, leaders of civil society organizations, and radically inclined individuals have attempted to create grounds for escalating the civil conflict, and have spread autonomous and separatist attitudes among the people, which could lead to the demise of our as a united nation and loss of its national sovereignty."
 In addition, the statement said that certain lawmakers of every level have begun separatist negotiations with representatives of foreign nations.
 "Open consultations are being held on the possible division of the country into separate parts in violation of the Ukrainian constitution," read the statement.
 "This could lead to an escalation of conflict between different sectors of society, inciting ethnic or religious hatred and military conflict.")
 The party with the largest number of seats in the Crimean parliament (80 of 100), the Party of Regions of Ukrainian president Viktor Yanukovych, did not discuss Crimean secession, and were supportive of an agreement between President Yanukovych and Euromaidan activists to end the unrest that was struck on the same day in Kyiv.

-Russia was concerned that the new government avowedly committed to closer relations with the West put its strategic positions in Crimea at risk.
-On 22–23 February (Note: The date was given by Putin in Russian film commemorating the annexation of Crimea, however, the inscription on the Medal "For the Return of Crimea", awarded by the Russian Ministry of Defence state put 20 February as the starting date), Russian president Vladimir Putin convened an all-night meeting with security services chiefs to discuss extrication of the deposed Ukrainian president, Viktor Yanukovych, and at the end of that meeting Putin had remarked that "we must start working on returning Crimea to Russia".
-After that GRU and FSB began negotiating deals with local sympathizers to ensure that when the operation began there would be well‑armed "local self‑defense groups" on the streets for support.
-On 23 February pro-Russian demonstrations were held in the Crimean city of Sevastopol.

-According to political scientist Daniel Treisman, there are doubts about Putin's claim that the decision was made on February 23.
-According to a source close to the commander of the operation, Russian special forces in the port of Novorossiysk and the Black Sea Fleet in Sevastopol had already been put on alert on February 18.
-On February 20, they were ordered to blockade Ukrainian military bases in Crimea in a "peacekeeping" operation.
-Participants in the operation were later presented with a medal for the retaking of Crimea, on which the period of the operation was engraved February 20 to March 18.